Zenlytic/zenlytic-docs/docs/4_data_modeling/5_view.md

 `always_filter`: This is an optional list of filters which use the usual [field filter selection syntax](./94_field_filter.md) and will *always* be applied to the query.
 These filters are applied to the entire query, not just a metric or dimension, and if it is not possible to reference or join in the field needed for the filter it will result in an error.

-NOTE: This set of filters *will not* be applied if you are using a derived table mentioned above.
+Note: This set of filters *will not* be applied if you are using a derived table mentioned above instead of `sql_table_name`.

 Example below: